 Research Foundation for Alpine and Subalpine Environments

 The Research Foundation for Alpine and Subalpine Environments (RFASE) was founded in 2001 with the objectives of collecting, transmitting and exchanging scientific knowledge of alpine and subalpine landscapes through research and teaching.
-The focus is on the geomorphology and geology of the landscapes and includes the relationships with vegetation, surface hydrology and human activity.
+The focus is on the abiotic components of the landscape, with links to vegetation and human activity.

-Geomorphological mapping takes a central position in our research activities through the link with the field work and investigations carried out by the University of Amsterdam in State of Vorarlberg, Austria, since the mid-1950s.
-Currently, four topics are of special interest: multi-level digital geomorphological mapping, geodiversity, geoconservation and the relations between landscape and vegetation.
+Geomorphology and sedimentology take a central position in our research, which started with geomorpholocal mapping by the University of Amsterdam in the State of Vorarlberg, Austria, in the mid-1950s.
+Topics of special interest are: multi-level digital geomorphological mapping, geodiversity & geoconservation, and the relations between the abiotic landscape and vegetation.

 NEW PUBLICATION on age dating of landforms, by RFASE and co-authors: 10Be age datings of Late Würmian erratics from Vorarlberg (Austria) and southern Germany. https://www.inatura.at/forschung-online/ForschOn_2023_106_0001-0008.pdf